vochicuong18/Check/README.md

 This repository is a demo project demonstrating how to use Appium to automate testing of a contact app on Android and iOS.

+ *Note: This is a basic demo project and can be extended with more features and test cases.
+Currently, it is applied for Android.*

 ## Features:
 - **Cross-Platform Testing:** This demo showcases testing the same functionality across both Android and iOS.
 - **Page Object Model (POM):** Adopts the Page Object Model for better code organization and reusability.